 It is important that not all cosmetic surgeons are created equal.
 A lot of doctors inject Botox, but not everybody has the experience necessary to give you the best effect and minimize your risk of side effects.
 Even though they cost more, it is worth it to see a board certified plastic surgeon or dermatologist for your injections.

-What is the True Cost of Botox?
+What Is the True Cost of Botox?

 While Botox may be all that is written above, there are some hidden costs associated with Botox.
 The most obvious is that the results are not long lasting.
 Depending on your results, you need to plan on additional treatments to maintain the effect.